AndrewHu-it/DI-Project/Additional Notes/Book-- A Brief History of Intelligence NOTEs.md

 eminately capable

 It took explicitly programming in curiosity to beat the video game Montezuma's revenge in 2018, by rewarding finding new things.
 This is because there were no explicit rewards until very far in the game.
-I think this is what Elon is talking about....
+I think this is what xAi is talking about....
 An explicitly curious AI
 >“In vertebrates, surprise itself triggers the release of dopamine, even if there is no “real” reward.
 And yet, most invertebrates do not exhibit curiosity; only the most advanced invertebrates, such as insects and cephalopods, show curiosity, a trick that evolved independently and wasn’t present in early bilaterians.”